 Parts of a total power solution for field communication

-Power distribution acts as a multi-output splitter for DC voltage coming out of battery storage.
-It can be integrated with the charge controller or a stand-alone piece of equipment with fuses and DC output ports to feed station equipment.
+Power distribution acts as a multi-output splitter for DC voltage from battery storage.
+It can be integrated with the charge controller or stand-alone equipment with fuses and DC output ports to feed station equipment.
 DC power distribution usually has a combination of fused DC ports and USB ports for mobile devices.
 Power distribution is another line of defense protecting battery storage and connected gear from one another.

-Here is a video showing battery storage and charge controller, with integrated power distribution.
-There are some obvious benefits for cable management and the simplicity of the system.
+Here is a video showing battery storage and charge controller with integrated power distribution.
+There are some obvious benefits for cable management and the system's simplicity.

 Different ways to charge batteries

 My ultimate goal is to use solar power, which almost always works well in keeping batteries topped up.
 The caveat is solar performance is based on having done a good solar survey of our energy deficits before deployment.
-In reality, there is often a back-up strategy.
-In my case, the back-up plan is a hand crank generator.
-I call it a back-up system because it is unsustainable in caloric expenditure over the long run.
+In reality, there is often a backup strategy.
+In my case, the backup plan is a hand-crank generator.
+I call it a backup system because it is unsustainable in caloric expenditure over the long run.
 Some operators, teams, and organizations use small generators to charge batteries.
-From a communications perspective, I have found that generators create far too much interference for reliable radio operations in the field.
+From a communications perspective, I've found that generators are efficient but create too much interference for reliable radio operations in the field.

 This video highlights how I can use the LightSaver Max to power my QRP radio.

-There are other scenarios, such as interoperability training, where large numbers of operators participate in training exercises to improve emergency response and build the core skills of operators who participate in these types of events.
+There are other scenarios, such as interoperability training, where many operators participate in training exercises to improve emergency response and build the core skills of operators participating in these events.

-In recent times, teams of operators are deploying solar power and battery storage as their primary and secondary means (augmenting other sources of power) of station power.
-Renewable energies such as solar power are often encouraged in rapid deployment scenarios over traditional generator-driven power delivery.
+Recently, teams of operators have been deploying solar power and battery storage as their primary and secondary means (augmenting other sources of power) of station power.
+Renewable energy, such as solar power, is often encouraged over traditional generator-driven power delivery in rapid deployment scenarios.